 New York City has consistently emerged as the sole metropolis in North America and one of the few in the world to be considered truly global in its impact.
 Few other cities can parallel its collection of art, cultural experiences, and history.
 Scarce American communicative, mediated, and social developments or movements occurred outside of the purview and subsequent impact of New York City.
 Clearly, New York has emerged as more than a mere metropolitan area but has instead become an icon of modern civic life.
 This program will investigate the communicative components of New York City by focusing on its neighborhoods, organizations, and institutions.
-Students will also undertake several courses as well as an internship as part of this experience and attend regular events and excursions.
+Students will undertake two courses on these topics as well having the option to take an additional course, for variable credit, as a self-directed independent study or internship.
+Students explore the city as a group each Saturday and should expect to spend at least one additional day in New York City to complete course assignments.
+Time spent on the optional independent study or internship will be scheduled individually by the student.
+As part of the New York City student experience, students will attend regular events and excursions.
 Programs available in summer.

 Check out this interview with Dr. Scott Gratson, the faculty director for the New York City Summer 2014 program!